-Authorized under Title III of the No Child Left Behind Act of 2001 (NCLB), the National Clearinghouse for English Language Acquisition & Language Instruction Educational Programs (NCELA) supports the U.S. Department of Education's Office of English Language Acquisition, Language Enhancement, and Academic Achievement for Limited English Proficient Students (OELA) in its mission to respond to Title III educational needs, and implement NCLB as it applies to English learners (ELs).
-Since October 2013, NCELA has been operated by the Leed Management Consulting, Inc., under contract from the U. S. Department of Education.
+Authorized under Title III of the Elementary and Secondary Education Act (ESEA), as amended, the National Clearinghouse for English Language Acquisition & Language Instruction Educational Programs (NCELA) supports the U.S. Department of Education's Office of English Language Acquisition, Language Enhancement, and Academic Achievement for Limited English Proficient Students (OELA) in its mission to respond to Title III educational needs, and implement Section 3202 Title III of the ESEA as it applies to English learners (ELs).
+Since October 2018, NCELA has been operated by Manhattan Strategy Group, under contract from the U. S. Department of Education.

 Public Domain & Disclaimer

 The contents of this website, including links to external sites, do not necessarily reflect the views or policies of the U.S. Department of Education, nor does the mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.
 Unless otherwise noted, readers are free to duplicate and use these materials in keeping with accepted publication standards.
 NCELA requests that proper credit be given in the event of reproduction.